 Readers should remember they are proclaiming the Word of God and as such should always carry out their ministry responsibly, with dignity and respect.

 Our readers at Mass are drawn from volunteers across the parish who want to partake in this ministry.
 Coaching and guidance can be provided if required to help younger or more nervous individuals unaccustomed to speaking in public.
 The readers, and the scheduling of their duties, are managed by Martin Pakes.
-If you would like to be considered to join this lay ministry at St Mary Magdalens, please contact Martin using the contact form or speak to Fr Mathew.
+If you would like to be considered to join this lay ministry at St Mary Magdalens, please contact Martin using the contact form or speak to Fr Paul.